- The most common causes of LED screen damage

 Software Glitches and Configuration Errors

 Not all damage is physical.
 I’ve been called to fix “dead panels” that turned out to be entirely healthy—just misconfigured in the control software.
 Wrong brightness settings or refresh rates can make your panels appear flickery or dead.
+Prevention tips:- Keep firmware up to date

 - Double-check panel maps and configuration files before every show